What is the scheme?

 Should I run my tank down before ordering or top up regularly?

 Particularly in the six winter months, keep your tank topped up with regular deliveries.
 You will be surprised how quickly half a tank disappears when temperatures drop.
 There is no benefit in ordering larger quantities since a 500 litre drop is the same price per litre as the price we negotiate for tens of thousands of litres.
 Don’t forget that it is up to three weeks between order being placed by you and being delivered by the supplier.
 Its well worthwhile to select the top up option when ordering.
+However, the top up option is only available if other customers order more oil than will fit into their tank.
+The suppliers would much rather not bring back oil to their depot.

 Who will be supplying the Oil